 After I start receiving benefits, what do I have to do to remain eligible?

-You must continue to file weekly.
+You must continue to file weekly either online or by telephone.
 Also, you must continue to be able and available for full-time work.
 You must actively seek employment, while keeping a record of your work search activities.
-To be actively seeking work, you must contact at least 2 employers each week you file for benefits.
+To be actively seeking work, you must contact at least two employers each week you file for benefits.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?

-Your appeal must be filed within 15 days of the date the determination notice was mailed to you.
+Your appeal must be filed within 28 days of the date the determination notice was mailed to you.
 Your appeal must be in writing, requesting a hearing.
+You can mail or fax a signed statement or can deliver the appeal to a Workforce Center.
+A list of Workforce Center locations can be found in the Claimant Handbook.
 If a hearing is held, you will need to participate by phone or in-person.
 The hearing will give you and other interested parties the opportunity to present testimony.
 The hearing officer will issue a written decision.
 Also, you must continue to file your claim while the decision is under appeal.
 If you win your appeal, you can only be paid for weeks you filed a claim.

 For more information on Wyoming's unemployment insurance laws:

 Read the Claimant Handbook.